 What is the Gig Economy?
 Where do I fit in?
 Will it affect me and the way I work?

-New books coming soon: Consulting in the gig economy & Working in the gig economy Learn about the new job market and figure out how you can adapt in order to be chosen for assignments and gig work as well as where to find it.
+The new books: Consulting in the Gig Economy & Working in the Gig Economy describe the new job market and figure out how you can adapt in order to be chosen for assignments and gig work as well as where to find it.
 Everyone is talking about the about it.
 Let’s figure it out together.

 A gig economy is an environment in which temporary positions are common and organisations contract with independent workers for short-term engagements defined by ”whatis”.
 The trend toward a gig economy has begun.
 A study by Intuit predicted that by 2020, 40 percent of American workers would be independent contractors.
 There are a number of forces behind the rise in short-term jobs.
 For one thing, in this digital age, the workforce is increasingly mobile and work can be done from anywhere, so that job and location are decoupled.
 That means that freelancers can select among temporary jobs and projects around the world, while employers can select the best individuals for specific projects from a larger pool than that available in any given area of competence or industry.
 New statistics from Forbes et al suggest that this group will grow globally and consists of 25% of the world population by 2025.